 - Kapha is composed of Water and Earth and is responsible for structure, strength (immunity) and lubrication.
 It is located in the chest and low back, and its qualities are unctuous (oily), slimy, cool, moist, sticky, heavy, stable, strong, and soft.
 Kapha people are generally of a large build, and are jovial, loyal, loving, and easy-going in nature.
 But when kapha is in excess, heaviness builds and it can be hard to let go!
 Fluid retention, weight gain, allergies, and resistance to change are signs that kapha has gotten out of balance.
 It’s really important to get moving – walking or some light exercise is the place to start.
 Minimizing heavy foods, like meat, and sweet foods, can really help.
 Lighter, dryer foods can begin to bring kapha back in balance, and helpful herbs are cloves, cinnamon, juniper, and marjoram.

 This is just a brief overview of general principles regarding the doshas.
-There are multiple factors to take into consideration, such as the state of your digestive fire, and how much ama you have accumulated.
-(I’ll be writing about those soon!)
+There are multiple factors to take into consideration, such as the state of your digestive fire, and how much ama, or toxic waste, you have accumulated.

 Ayurveda is about making life enjoyable.
 As you learn more about your uniqueness, and start thinking in terms of how to stay in balance, you gradually become healthier and happier.